 In the North I rise to descend,

-straddle borders of grey ridge and seashell,
+straddle borders of grey ridge and seashell.

-my drops the residue of Ben Bulben sorrow
+I am the residue of Ben Bulben sorrow

 on lands still mourning a stolen child.

-With my own pearls of sadness,
+With my pearls of sadness,

-further I fill this earthen valley;
+I fill this earthen valley.

-my infinite tears echo all who are lost,
+My tears echo all who are lost;

-grief is a torrent no one can hold back.
+grief is a torrent no-one can hold back.

-My barite-speckled cliffs are a stoic heart
+These barite speckled cliffs are a heart

-hardened by drought but gnawed at by time.
+hardened by drought, gnawed at by time.

-My moss-green hair is stroked only
+This moss hair is stroked only

-by life’s murderous hand.
+by life’s murdering hand.

 My cliff face is so steep

-that none who climb it survive.
+none who climb it survive.

-Humanity’s heartbreak flows so deep
+Man’s heartbreak is so deep

-there is always more water to cry.
+there is always water to cry.